Visit Fine Woodworking

 The scope of this article deals with building a router table, not the how-to and/or uses of a router table.
 So, the reader will be left on their own to find this information, however I can point you in the general direction of Patrick Speilman, perhaps the most well-known authority on the router; his books on the subject are quite extensive.

-Step 1 - The Carcass
+Step 1 - The Carcase

 Just like the workbench, the router table's height should be where you can stand comfortably over it while work is being performed.
 This is also a safety issue because being able to see exactly what is going on while using the router table should be of paramount concern to the operator.

-The actual dimensions of this carcass are 20 1/2 " d. x 33" w. x 30 1/4" h.
+The actual dimensions of this carcase are 20 1/2 " d. x 33 1/2" w. x 30 1/4" h.
+Keep in mind the carcase is just what you see here; no face frame and no side panels.

 The intermediate back sits on top of the intermediate shelf so that 7 1/4" lies in-between the back and the intermediate back.
 I designed this space in order to provide an area where the bulk of the electrical connections can be made so they can't be seen in the router cavity.